boltops-tools/lono/docs/_docs/existing.md

 title: Build from Existing Template
 ---

 If you already have an existing CloudFormation template and would like to add it to a lono project it is a straightforward process.
+A summary of the process:

+1. Download template and move it into the templates folder
+2. Create a params file associated with downloaded stack
+3. Add a template declaration to `config/lono.rb`

 We will use `lono new` to get quickly up and running.

 ```sh
 lono new infra